sophiechannon/MakersBnB/README.md

 # MakersBnB

-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.
+A web application that allows users to list spaces they have available, and to hire spaces for the night.

+## Database Setup
+1) Open Terminal, open Postgresql using `psql` command.

+2) To create the database and database tables, use 01_create_databases_and_tables.sql in the terminal to create the production and test databases for Makersbnb.

+## How to run
+To run the local server, in Terminal run `rackup` in the directory for the project.
+Open a web browser, going to the localhost and port designated by *Rackup* (usually this will be `localhost:9292`) Navigate the website by signing up if it's your first time, or logging in.
+When finished, `CTRL + C` in the terminal with *Rackup* to stop the local server

+## Running tests
+Tests can be run using Rspec via the terminal in the directory Makersbnb is located in ` rspec`

 **Headline specifications**
 - Any signed-up user can list a new space.